 Have a Happy Fourth of July and remember to keep safety as your number one priority.
 Enjoy!

-If you or a loved one has been injured or killed in an accident in Bangor, Portland or elsewhere in the area, contact the personal injury attorneys at Peter Thompson & Associates to schedule a free and confidential appointment to discuss your case.
+If you or a loved one has been injured or killed in an accident in Bangor, Portland or elsewhere in the area, contact the personal injury attorneys at Peter Thompson & Associates to schedule a confidential appointment to discuss your case.
 Call us at 1-800-804-2004.

 More Blog Entries: